Reform Needed Now: Federal Student Loan Policy

 Critically, President Biden has a conflict of interest, biased in favor of maintaining the financially abusive student loan programs.
 The largest student loan servicer–formerly a federal loan servicer–Navient, has its headquarters in President Biden´s hometown, Wilmington, Delaware.

-Navient CEO, Jack Remondi, rakes in millions of dollars in compensation.
+Former Navient CEO, Jack Remondi, raked in millions of dollars in compensation.
 Remondi was not the only one, as other Navient C-level executives also lavish with million-dollar compensation packages based on beleaguered “student loan” borrowers.

 Recent limited loan cancellation program, an example of policy inhumanity?

 Note: President Biden’s parsimonious program has been halted because of lawsuits.
 A student loan servicer that is the fuel for one of the lawsuits, the Missouri Higher Education Loan Authority (MOHELA), has been running for cover in Congress.
 The Supreme Court canceled the weak proposal that President Biden clearly did not want to do.
 As a result, MOHELA´s student loan servicing contract should also be canceled.
 MOHELA’s interest is contrary to that of the borrower.